GauravPatil8/Real-Time-Asset-Organiser/Documentation/Setup.md

 ### Installing and Enabling Real-Time Asset Organiser Add-on
 ![addon](https://github.com/Gauravpatil-8/Real-Time-Asset-Organiser/blob/main/Resource/Addonui.png)<br>
+### If you've completed the setup process, you can now start reading the documentation from the [Presets](https://github.com/Gauravpatil-8/Real-Time-Asset-Organiser/blob/main/Documentation/Preset.md) section.<br>

 1. **Download the Add-on**: First, download the add-on file (a `.zip` file) from Blender Market.

 2. **Open Blender**: Launch Blender on your computer.
 Make sure you have the correct version of Blender that is compatible with the add-on you want to install.